-MANAGEMENT DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS FOR THE THREE MONTH PERIOD AND YEAR ENDED DECEMBER 31, 2016
+MANAGEMENT DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS FOR THE THREE MONTH PERIOD ENDED MARCH 31, 2017

-This Management Discussion and Analysis ("MD&A") reviews the financial condition and results of operations of Palamina Corp. ("Palamina" or the "Company") for the three month period and year ended December 31, 2016.
-The MD&A was prepared as of April 7, 2017 and should be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2016 and 2015, including the notes thereto.
+This Management Discussion and Analysis ("MD&A") reviews the financial condition and results of operations of Palamina Corp. ("Palamina" or the "Company") for the three month period ended March 31, 2017.
+The MD&A was prepared as of May 17, 2017 and should be read in conjunction with the unaudited interim consolidated financial statements for the three month periods ended March 31, 2017 and 2016, including the notes thereto and the audited consolidated financial statements for the years ended December 31, 2016 and 2015 and the notes thereto.
 All figures are in Canadian dollars unless stated otherwise.
 Additional information relevant to the Companies activities, including the Company's audited consolidated financial statements can be found on SEDAR at www.sedar.com.